-- Command Code D2h Command Parameter Configuration Byte Description Writes a new configuration byte.
+Command Code D2h Command Parameter Configuration Byte Description Writes a new configuration byte.
 The new settings take effect immediately.
-NOTE: When writing to the Configuration register, the new data is accepted only if the upper nibble (bits 7 to 4) is the one's complement of the lower nibble (bits 3 to 0).
+NOTE: When writing to the Configuration Register, the new data is accepted only if the upper nibble (bits 7 to 4) is the one's complement of the lower nibble (bits 3 to 0).
 When read, the upper nibble is always 0h.
-Typical Use Defining the features for subsequent 1-Wire communication.
+Typical UseDefining the features for subsequent 1-Wire communication.
 Restriction 1-Wire activity must have ended before the DS2482 can process this command.
-Error Response Command code and parameter are not acknowledged if 1WB = 1 at the time the command code is received and the command is ignored.
-Command Duration None; the Configuration register is updated on the rising SCL edge of the configuration byte acknowledge bit.
-1-Wire Activity None Read Pointer Position Configuration register (to verify write) Status Bits Affected RST set to 0 Configuration Bits Affected 1WS, SPU, PPM, APU updated
+Error Response Command code and parameter will not be acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
+Command Duration None; the configuration register is updated on the rising SCL edge of the configuration byte acknowledge bit.
+1-Wire Activity None Read Pointer Position Configuration Register (to verify write) Status Bits Affected RST set to 0 Configuration Bits Affected 1WS, SPU, PPM, APU updated